 The ninth inning is the last inning of baseball.
-Top of the ninth is when the first team bats.
-Bottom of the ninth is when the second team bats.
-So, bottom of the ninth is usually the very last innings of the whole game.
+The top of the ninth is when the first team bats.
+The bottom of the ninth is when the second team bats.
+So, the bottom of the ninth is usually the very last innings of the whole game.
 We use this term outside of baseball to refer to the very end of something.
 If it’s “late in the game” in a negotiation, the end of the day at school, or anything like this, you can say that you’re at the bottom of the ninth.
 You’re almost to the end!

 22. A Little Off Base